-- The budget is developed through an annual process in which the Governor proposes the executive budget; the Legislature develops its own budget plan considering the input of the Governor, state agencies, and the public; and the Legislature and Governor agree on The legal action by the Legislature to authorize spending by specific agencies for specific purposes... bills that allocate available money across the government.
+- The budget is developed through an annual process in which agencies make their needs known, the Governor proposes the executive budget; the Legislature develops its own budget plan considering the input of the Governor, state agencies, and the public; and the Legislature and Governor agree on appropriation bills that allocate available money across the government.

 - Once the fiscal year begins, state agencies spend their budgets according to legislative direction and state laws governing personnel, purchasing, and accounting practices.